Level-set based design of Wang tiles for modelling complex microstructures: Summary

 \section{Summary}

-In this work, we have extended the level-set based framework of~\citet{sonon_unified_2012} to the microstructural models based on the formalism of Wang tiles.
-The extension enables generating compressed representations of complex microstructural geometries such as open and closed foams or cells, which have been nearly impossible~\cite{doskar_aperiodic_2014} or very expensive~\cite{novak_compressing_2012} to generate for Wang tiles so far.
+In this work, we have extended Sonon et al.'s level-set based framework~\citep{sonon_unified_2012} to the microstructural models based on the formalism of Wang tiles.
+The extension enables generating compressed representations of complex microstructural geometries such as open and closed foams or cells, which have been nearly impossible~\cite{doskar_aperiodic_2014} or very expensive~\cite{novak_compressing_2012} to generate for Wang tiles to date.

 Advancing from the standard Periodic Unit Cell to the generalized periodicity of Wang tiles necessitated several modifications of the original algorithm that addressed difficulties originally not encountered in the case of PUC.
-Driven by a geometrically motivated question of where a vertex-overlapping particle should be copied, we have come up with a simple procedure based on a graph analysis capable of revealing an underlying vertex definition of a tile set if present.
-We have also demonstrated that a straightforward copying boundary-intersecting particles according to the edge and vertex codes is insufficient to prevent from spurious particle overlaps, because the information about tile interior is not automatically communicated across individual tiles.
-As a remedy, we have introduced an artificially updated level-set field that facilitates the necessary communication.
+Driven by the geometrically-motivated question of where a vertex-overlapping particle should be copied to, we have come up with a simple procedure based on a graph analysis capable of revealing the underlying vertex definition of a tile set, if present.
+We have also demonstrated that a straightforward copying of boundary-intersecting particles according to the edge and vertex codes is insufficient for preventing spurious particle overlaps because the information about the interior of a tile is not automatically communicated across individual tiles.
+As a remedy, we have introduced an artificially updated level-set field that facilitates this necessary communication.
 The width of the updated region in this field is dictated by the required final geometry.
 If only a particle distribution is to be generated, the width equal to the particle radius $\radius$ suffices.
-On the other hand, if a foam-like microstructures are desired, the virtual boundary inset by $\radius$ is necessary to preserve continuity of the level-set fields $\LSs{1}$ and $\LSs{2}$ across tile edges, resulting in the updated region of width $2\radius$.
+On the other hand, if foam-like microstructures are desired, the virtual boundary inset by $\radius$ is necessary in order to preserve continuity of the level-set fields $\LSs{2}$ and $\LSs{3}$ across tile edges, resulting in the updated region of width $2\radius$.

-Additionally, we have devised two minor modifications: one capable of breaking a regular underlying grid of possible particle centres by introducing their random shifts within an admissible region, the other accelerating the $\LSs{}$ updates by pre-computing $\LSp$ on a patch.
-Importance of the latter modification grows with higher $\LSs{}$ resolution and larger cardinality of a tile set.
+Additionally, we have devised two minor modifications, one capable of breaking a regular underlying grid of possible particle centres by introducing their random shifts within an admissible region, the other accelerating the $\LSs{}$ updates by pre-computing $\LSp$ on a patch.
+The importance of the latter modification grows with higher $\LSs{}$ resolutions and larger cardinality of a tile set.